Card Transaction

 GET /api/v1/card-transactions/{id}

-Returns one stored card transaction by local numeric ID.
+Returns one card transaction by local numeric ID.

 Important backend caveat

-- The current service/repository reads by local row ID only
+- The current service reads by local row ID only

 - There is no explicit ownership check in this handler path

-- Treat this as an implementation gap until the backend adds a user scope
+idfrom a list response - Treat the missing ownership check as an implementation gap until the backend adds a user scope

 3. Get Transactions By Card ID